Know Before You Go - Public Skeleton

 Finish (approximately 15 mins)

-- Return to Guest Services as a group
+- Return to Guest Services

 - Find out your top speed and time